-EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2014 Medical Condition file and MEPS 2014 Prescribed Medicines file, respectively).
-For details on linking see Section 5.0 or the MEPS 2014 Appendix File, HC-168I.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2018 Medical Condition file and MEPS 2018 Prescribed Medicines file, respectively).
+As part of the new CAPI design, the length of the EVNTIDX has changed to 16 in the file.
+In addition to the 2-digit panel number added in the beginning, a 2-digit event type number is added to the end.
+For details on linking see Section 5.0 or the MEPS 2018 Appendix File, HC-206I.